emmyarnold/lfl-accessibility-audit/findings/homepage.md

 - **Heading order skip** — an `h3` ("THE LORD IS MY SHEPHERD.") appears without a preceding `h2`.
 WAVE also flagged 2 skipped heading levels and 1 possible heading. *WCAG 1.3.1.* Squarespace heading structure.
-- **Redundant links (3)** — the same destination is linked in adjacent elements (e.g., logo and text both linking to home).
-WAVE alert.
-Minor.
+- **Redundant links (3)** — same destination linked in adjacent elements (e.g., logo and text both to home).
+WAVE alert, minor.
+Likely template-level; see `site-wide-issues.md` (issue 3, pending site-wide confirmation).
 - **No skip link** — no "skip to content" link appears on the first Tab press.
   *WCAG 2.4.1.* Low priority: the page is short and single-column, so the impact is minimal.
 Noted for consistency and best practice.